 Case in Point is a series of talks and thematic panel discussions that take place during Artis’ Curatorial Seminar in Israel.
 Through presentations and a moderated discussion, participants focus on the practices of international and Israel-based curators, and investigate contemporary topics in the field of curating.

 Sarah Demeuse reads, writes, translates, and makes exhibitions and books.
 For the last four years, she has mostly worked as Rivet, a curatorial office she runs with Manuela Moscoso.
 They focus on long-term projects in close collaboration with artists, often in formats other than exhibitions.

-Anthony Huberman is the Director & Chief Curator of The Wattis Institute in San Francisco and the founder of The Artist’s Institute in New York.
-He has previously worked as a curator at the Contemporary Art Museum St. Louis, Palais de Tokyo in Paris, and SculptureCenter in New York, and as the director of public programs at MoMA PS1 in New York.
-He has published essays in Artforum, Frieze, Afterall, Mousse, Modern Painters, among others.
+Anthony Huberman is the director and chief curator of The Wattis Institute in San Francisco and the founder of The Artist’s Institute in New York.
+He has previously worked as a curator at the Contemporary Art Museum St. Louis, Palais de Tokyo in Paris, and SculptureCenter in New York.